freesewing/freesewing/LATEST_NEWS.md

 Some news from the communtity team:

- - Redittors: Head over to [r/freesewing](redditors) for a subreddit by the FreeSewing community.
+ - Redditors: Head over to [r/freesewing](https://www.reddit.com/r/freesewing/) for a subreddit by the FreeSewing community.
  - Facebook people: This [FreeSewing Facebook group](https://www.facebook.com/groups/627769821272714/) is for you.

 Less new but still relevant: We're also on